homer0/gulp-bundlerify/README.md

 - `lint`: Run JSCS and ESLint for your project.
 - `docs`: It will generate your project documentation using ESDoc.
 - `clean`: Deletes the distribution directory.
+- `es5`: Instead of making a build with Browserify, compile all the files to ES5.
+- `cleanEs5`: Deletes the ES5 directory.

 Ok, that's just the basic usage, now lets review all the possible settings...